martipons9/HWTAI/README.md

 If you use the repository or the HWTAI scoring system, cite:

-**Pons-Oliver, M., & López-Ros, V.**
+**Pons-Oliver, M., González-Devesa, D. & López-Ros, V.**
-*Design and validation of the Handball Wing Throw Assessment Instrument (HWTAI) for novice players.*
+*Design and validation of the HWTAI: An assessment instrument for early handball wing throw skill acquisition.*

 ---